jgrosse01/CS495_Grosse_Kotlin_GUI_Project/README.md

 1. Ensure you are running an admin terminal or you elevate the permission level of the command depending on your operating system.
 2. If there is a Java version error, ensure that you are using Oracle OpenJDK version 17.0.1.
 3. Ensure you elevate the permission of the terminal (Windows) or command (MacOS/Linux).

+Extra Note because I worked extra hard and this is my first time using gradle for anything:
+You do not need gradle to run this program, the wrapper is built properly and the proper java runtime version is supposed to be downloaded automatically to use at runtime.
+(This is why it takes so long to build/run the first time).